Ashraf-Al-Aodat/FreshFlow/README.md

 docker run -p 5000:5000 --name flow flow
 ```

+note: the db is not constant, we can use volumes to make it constant and inject this to the docker container, in K8S PV and PVC

 The microservice will be running on http://localhost:5000/.

 You can access the data through the endpoint http://localhost:5000/orders